Want to drive through shots faster?

 Who Doesn’t?!?!

-Anyway, the two specific situations above are ones that I’ve been “consulting” with Kyle Dake on the last couple of weeks in an effort to have him at his peak by the end of the season in his quest to win 4 NCAA Championships.
+Anyway, the first two situations above are ones that I’ve been “consulting” with Kyle Dake on these last couple weeks.
+He’s doing everything he can to be at his peak before the NCAA Championships.

-After a few messages back and forth, I started to realize that there is a very important aspect to a wrestling training program that oftentimes gets overlooked by most strength coaches.
+After a few messages, I started to realize that there is a very important aspect to a lifting program for wrestlers that often gets overlooked.

 Why Do You Need Horizontal Power?

-Well, for starters, it will help you succeed more often in the situations above.
+Well, for starters, it will help you succeed in the situations above.

-The leg strength/power required for wrestling is a bit different, and as such, programs must address that.
+However, the leg strength/power required for wrestling is a bit different.
+As such, programs must address this.

 Determining Your Exercise Needs

-You can do this easily by simply comparing the distance you can cover in one horizontal jump with the distance you can cover in two jumps.
+You can do this by comparing the distance you cover in one horizontal jump (and then double it) with the distance you cover in two jumps.

 Say for instance you can jump 5 feet in one jump and 11 feet in two jumps.
-That means you produce more power when you’re muscles are loaded (which will be the case almost 99% of the time).
+Doubling your single jump puts it at 10 feet.
+That means you produce more power when you’re muscles are loaded.
+This will be the case almost 99% of the time.

 Ultimately this means that you need to improve your starting strength.

-Another, more simple (and functional) way to assess yourself is to objectively look at specific situations in wrestling that you feel need improvement.
+Another, more simple (and functional) way to assess yourself is to look at specific situations in wrestling that you feel need improvement.
+You need to do this as objectively as possible.

-In the case of the wrestler above he felt he could use a little more horsepower getting in on shots and finishing them.
+In Kyle’s case, he felt he could use a little more horsepower getting in on shots and finishing them.

-In fact, a great majority of the time you’re shooting your body is a somewhat relaxed state.
+A great majority of the time when you’re shooting your body is in a somewhat relaxed state.

-Additionally, when you’re first in on a shot, while your body may not be in a relaxed state, it is the time when you’ll probably encounter the most resistance from your opponent.
+Additionally, when you first get in on a shot, you’ll probably encounter the most resistance.

-Producing enough power to overcome his resistance is the difference between scoring a takedown and getting sprawled on (and possibly giving up a go behind).
+Producing enough power to overcome this resistance is the difference between scoring a takedown and getting sprawled on.

-Essentially, both are starting strength issues in my opinion, and therefore, there are a few specific exercises that I think will best prepare your body to be optimally prepared to score when you’re there.
+Essentially, both are starting strength.
+Fortunately there are a few specific exercises that will prepare your body to finish.

 Exercises For Horizontal Power